DevBara/React-Box-Color/README.md

 Takes two arguments: an object that will update the component's state, and a callback.
 You basically never need the callback.

-##Objective
+## Objective

-Create a <div> box with an onClick handle event that changes the background color when clicked.
+Create a div box with an onClick handle event that changes the background color when clicked.
 When the box is clicked, we want a clickCounter indicating how many times it was clicked.
 We want the box color to toggle back to it's original color!
 (Hint: create a toggle function)

-Before reaching step 3, make sure to create a GitHub repository called `React Box Color`  and add/commit what you currently have.

-#Do you accept a challenge?
+# Do you accept a challenge?

 Randomize the color that will appear for every box click and make sure the clickCounter is incrementing properly!

-##Getting started
+## Getting started

 Create a react-app named boxcolor
 Start your react application